spcourse/python/en/functional-programming/10 functional programming.md

     >>> print(square(5))
     25

-One of the advantages of  having lambda's is that they don't need to be explicitly named first.
+One of the advantages of  having lambdas is that they don't need to be explicitly named first.
 They can be created on the spot.
 Which makes it particularly useful to use in combination with map:

     >>> items = [1, 2, 3, 4, 5]
     >>> squared = my_map(lambda x : x * x, items)
     >>> print(squared)
     [1, 4, 9, 16, 25]

 Lambda functions can take any number of arguments.
-Lambda's that take two arguments are useful to use with reduce.
+Lambdas that take two arguments are useful to use with reduce.

     >>> product = my_reduce(lambda x, y : x * y, [1, 2, 3, 4])
     >>> print(product)